juliogomez/devops/README.md

 As long as we got to the maximum number of hostnames in NoIP free tier, let's do something different.
 We will create an ingress resource, but only to be used from the *internal* network.
 That means the dashboard will not be accessible from the outside world, but let's suppose we only want to manage it locally, so for our case that should be okay.

-The most basic name resolution system is the `/etc/hosts` **in your laptop**, so let's edit it and add an entry like this:
+The most basic name resolution system is the `/etc/hosts` **in your workstation**, so let's edit it and add an entry like this:

 ```console
 192.168.1.250   dashboard.internal.julio.com